Spokane Spartans

-The Spokane Spartans are a retired senior men’s ice hockey team from Spokane, Washington.
+The Spokane Spartans are a defunct senior men's ice hockey team from Spokane, Washington.
 They played in the Western International Hockey League for two seasons, between 1946-47 and 1947-48.

 Coached by Rene Morin and Joe Benoit, the Spartans played a total of 40 games during their two seasons in the WIHL, compiling a record of 10 wins and 30 losses.

 The Spartans were replaced in the 1948-49 season by the Spokane Flyers.

 1946-47 roster

-The Spartan’s 1946-47 roster included Al LaFace (goalie); Jack McLeod and Lorne Nadeau (defense); Bob Proulx (centre); and George Edwards and Bill Haldane (wingers).
+The Spartan's 1946-47 roster included Al LaFace (goalie); Jack McLeod and Lorne Nadeau (defense); Bob Proulx (centre); and George Edwards and Bill Haldane (wingers).